bufferapp/convertice/README.md

 A **trial conversion** means the user has made a payment within 30 days of the trial start event.
 The payment has to be for a new subscription or a new plan on an existing subscription.
 We're trying to predict the probability of a trial converting for users that have been on a trial for at least 5 days.

-### Model Evaluation
+### Modeling

-To evaluate the model we use the area under the receiver operating characteristic curve (also called [AUC - ROC Curve](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5)).
+We've experimented with [different models](/models) to explore the different approaches.
+To evaluate these models we use the area under the receiver operating characteristic curve (also called [AUC - ROC Curve](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5)).

+Right now, we're using [Google AutoML Tables](https://cloud.google.com/automl-tables/) to do both training and batch predictions.

 ### Inputs and Outputs